-To find libraries that specialize in the appropriate subject, consider those listed as having the book in the NUC and OCLC records that you found, or consult the following books, which, though old may still be useful:
+To find libraries that specialize in the appropriate subject, consider those listed as having the book in the National Union Catalog and WorldCat records that you found, or consult the following books, which, though old may still be useful:

 Lee Ash & William G. Miller, compilers.
 Subject collections: A guide to special book collections and subject emphases as reported by university, college, public, and special libraries and museums in the United States and Canada (7 th ed.
 New Providence NJ: Bowker, 1993).

 Modoc Press, compiler.
 Special collections in college and university libraries (New York: Macmillan, 1989).